omsai/journals/README.md

 ```

 5. Follow the folders' README instructions.
 Due to the Markdown format it is
-    better viewed either online or navigating to the folder in the GitHub
+    better viewed either here, online, or navigating to the folder in the GitHub
     desktop application